kfrancis01/Automation-Add-On-/README.md

 #### Raspberry Pi
 I will assume that pip has previously been installed onto the Raspberry Pi.
-In order to create the graphs, the matplotlib library was utilized
+In order to create the graphs, the matplotlib library was utilized.
+In order to avoid permission error during installation append ``--user`` at the end.
 ```Python
 >> pip3 install matplotlib --user
 ```